Ink & Hydrangea

-- 13 minute Technique Deep Dive video- the theory of Temperature Shifting for Depth
+- 13 minute Technique Deep Dive video on the theory of Temperature Shifting for Depth

-- high-quality Copic friendly marker cardstock (X-Press It Blending Card is highly recommended.)
+- High-quality Copic friendly marker cardstock (X-Press It Blending Card or Cryogen Curious Metallic White is recommended)

 - 1" wide Post It Tape, any color (you need two 3-4" pieces)

-- Medium sized ball-tipped Embossing Stylus (any brand, can be made for papercrafting or clay)
+- Medium sized ball-tipped Embossing Stylus (any brand)

 Amy is a professional freelance technical illustrator with 25 years of experience in graphic arts.
 Amy began using colored pencils in 1985 and she started with DeSign markers in 1989.
 Colored pencils with a base of either marker or watercolor is her preferred process for portraiture and scientific illustration.
 She has a special passion for teaching crafters and shy artists to stretch their boundaries by adding established fine art techniques to their coloring projects.